Rishi-1241/RagBot/README.md

-# LawSikhoAssistant - Detailed README
+# LawSikhoAssistant - RAGBOT

 ## Description

 **LawSikhoAssistant** is an advanced AI-powered chatbot designed to interact with users over WhatsApp.
 It provides users with comprehensive information about legal courses offered by LawSikho, helping them make informed decisions about their legal education.
 The chatbot leverages state-of-the-art technologies to facilitate smooth communication, efficient data management, and accurate responses.

 ## Features